maxidigital/sumo/docs/web/docs/Tools/LiSuM.md

 be directly uploaded to real controllers or tested with SUMO (using LiSuM) and VISSIM, a proprietary microscopic 3D traffic simulator.

-LiSuM was built on Java technology and thus can be run on any operating system supporting Java.
+LiSuM is built in [Java©](https://www.oracle.com/java/) and thus can be run on almost any operating system.
 LiSuM is licensed (just like SUMO) under the [EPLv2](http://www.eclipse.org/legal/epl-v20.html).

 ![flowws.png](../images/Flowws.png "flowws.png")